resbaz/MakingPublicationQualityPlots/Cheat_Sheet.md

 y= 1 or 2-d matrix.
 Each column will correspond to one group.

+## Error Bars on  a line plot

+errorbar(X,Y,E);

+Will plot X and Y and will automatically make errorbars \pm E.

 <b> For more on line specification, marker specification and colour shortcuts, see:</b>

 https://au.mathworks.com/help/matlab/ref/linespec.html?searchHighlight=Line%20Style&s_tid=doc_srchtitle